sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/references/troubleshooting.md

 If you're using SELinux then neither workspace is fully supported.
 See [this issue](https://github.com/sourcegraph/src-cli/issues/570) for more details.

+### Are you on the latest version of Docker?

+If not, please update to the latest version of [Docker Desktop](https://docs.docker.com/desktop/release-notes/).

+### Have you pruned your Docker Build Cache and restarted the Docker Daemon?

+If you're experiencing `src-cli` hanging at the "Determining Workspace Type" step of the Batch Change we have found that clearing the Docker build cache using `docker builder prune` and restarting the Docker Daemon has resolved the issue.
+Please contact support if this does not resolve your issue.

 ## Publishing changesets

 ### Do you have the right credentials?